wendelhp/wendelhp.github.io/index.md

 # Hello, world!

-This is my Jekyll site using a **custom layout** with the Hacker theme look.
+This is my Jekyll site using a **custom layout** with the Hacker theme style.